 terminal-colors.d(5) — Linux manual page

-NAME | SYNOPSIS | DESCRIPTION | DEFAULT SCHEME FILES FORMAT | ENVIRONMENT | FILES | EXAMPLE | COMPATIBILITY | REPORTING BUGS | AVAILABILITY
+NAME | SYNOPSIS | DESCRIPTION | DEFAULT SCHEME FILES FORMAT | ENVIRONMENT | FILES | EXAMPLES | COMPATIBILITY | REPORTING BUGS | AVAILABILITY

 TERMINAL-COLORS.D(5) File formats TERMINAL-COLORS.D(5)